bichanna/flan-book/src/comments.md

 # Comments
-Impala allows you to write comments in your code, just like any other languages.
+Flan allows you to write comments in your code, just like any other languages.

-In Impala, comments must start with two slashes and continue until the end of the line.
+In Flan, comments must start with two slashes and continue until the end of the line.
 Here's an example of a comment:
 ```js
 // Hello, world!
 ```